reicraftscodes/reicraftscodes.github.io/content/about/index.md

   - LoadMill and so on..
 ---

 Hello!
-My name is Laurei.
+My name is Laurei, you can call me May.
 I am an incoming Software Engineering graduate from [Cardiff University](https://www.cardiff.ac.uk/).
 Way back from my second year, first semester, I got introduced to Spring Boot.
 Since then, my excitement and curiosity about building commercial web applications using Spring Boot turned into a passion.

 As of today, I am currently seeking a full-time Junior Full Stack Software Engineer position, preferably Java and ReactJS.
 I am also pursuing my goal of learning the cloud and being a Certified AWS Developer - Associate.